censorship-no-archive/ceno1/doc/errorConditions.md

 If the bundling process encounters an error, BS should report it using the standard error response format.

+### Internet connectivity error

+**Error code: 5401**

+The bundle server could not communicate a request to the internet at large.
+May be due to a misconfigured proxy or network settings.

 ### Config file not found